NPS- UPPER DELAWARE SCENIC AND RECREATIONAL RIVER PARTNERSHIP

 Undergraduate Student Fellow

-Pursuing a B.S. in Geo-Environmental Studies and a Certificate in GIS, Jonathon plans to graduate from Shippensburg University in May 2018.
-Upon graduation, he hopes to pursue a career which integrates GIS with land conservation and management.
-Outside of work with the CLUS, he is currently involved in an undergraduate research project using LiDAR-derived data sets to investigate the geomorphology of broad low-relief surfaces along the crest of South Mountain, PA.
-Outside of academics, Jonathon has extensive local, regional, and national leadership experience within the Boy Scouts, earning his Eagle Scout in 2011.
+Jonathon graduated from Shippensburg University in May 2018 with a B.S. in Geo-Environmental Studies and Certificate in GIS.
+He plans to attend graduate school in the fall and hopes to pursue a career which integrates GIS with land conservation and management.
+Outside of work with the CLUS, he was involved in an undergraduate research project using LiDAR-derived data sets to investigate the geomorphology of broad low-relief surfaces along the crest of South Mountain, PA.
+Jonathon has extensive local, regional, and national leadership experience within the Boy Scouts, earning his Eagle Scout in 2011.